-As it is difficult to bend the plants to any great amount without snapping them, so we need to give them a good start towards trailing down by planting them in the final pot at an angle.
+As it is difficult to bend the plants to any great degree without snapping them, you will need to give them a good start towards trailing down by planting them in the final pot at an angle.
 The plants can now be trained to trail downwards, but as with any other plants they will, if left to their own devices, still try to grow up towards the light.
-The aim is to train the plant to trail down further giving a true cascade.
-One way of training the cascade is to regularly tie the growing tip to a cane inclined down at an angle from the pot, generally about 45° to the horizontal.
-This means you will need to place the pot on an elevated position, the simplest way to support this cane is to insert a small cane upright in the pot and tie the top of the inclined cane to it.
-The lower part of the cane will need to be secured to a support wire to provide stability.
+The aim is to train the plant to trail down giving a true cascade.
+To achieve this, place the pot on a raised surface and regularly tie the growing tip to one or more canes inclined down at an angle, generally about 45 degrees from the horizontal, from the pot.
+The simplest way to support these canes is to insert a small cane upright in the pot and tie the top of the inclined cane to it.
+The lower part of the cane will need to be secured to provide stability.
 The plants break naturally, but the side shoots can be pinched to help build up the shape of the plant.
 All pinching should stop in early September, allowing the flower buds to develop.

 Feed regularly, using our tried and tested fertilizer

 .
-Cascades will need regular watering and with the pots in an elevated position there is the tendency for them to dry out more frequently.
+Pay particular attention to watering because, with the pots in an elevated position, there is the tendency for them to dry out more frequently.
 About mid-September the plants need to be moved into the greenhouse for flowering.
 When in the greenhouse, watering should be little and often.
-Flowering should be from early November, and they will give you a mass of cascading winter colour.
+Flowering should be from early November, when they will give you a mass of cascading colour.

 Cascades can also be trained into many other shapes, including columns and spirals.